leonardoalt/cav_2022_artifact/README.md

 }
 ```

-The above assertion is reachable throug "pressing the buttons" D, E, A,
+The assertion in the code is reachable throug "pressing the buttons" D,
-C, B, F.  This reachability is quickly verified by solcmc, e.g., by
+E, A, C, B, F.  This reachability is quickly verified by solcmc, e.g.,
-running the local installation set up in the previous section:
+by running the local installation set up in the previous section:

 ```
 $ ts-node run.ts ~/tmp/solc-example contract.sol C 60 z3 aon-example contract.sol C 60 z3